Rapid remote education for point-of-care ultrasound among non-physician emergency care providers

 All patient encounters were logged prospectively into an electronic research database.
 Data collected included chief complaint, demographic information, testing ordered or performed (including ECP POCUS), results and disposition.
 ECPs acquired ultrasound images with a Sonosite Micromaxx (Bothell, WA) using a 2–5 mHz curvilinear transducer, 6–13 mHz linear transducer, or a 1–5 mHz phased-array transducer.

-As part of the research study, information on ultrasound performed, sonographer and initial interpretation were recorded by ECPs and then uploaded by staff into a separate web-based database program designed by one of the authors (**) for remote quality assurance.
+In relation to the rapid remote education, as part of the research study, information on an ultrasound performed, sonographer and initial interpretation were recorded by ECPs and then uploaded by staff into a separate web-based database program designed by one of the authors (**) for remote quality assurance.
 Image review was performed remotely by U.S.-based emergency physicians with fellowship training in POCUS.
 Detailed feedback was emailed to local research staff who printed and distributed the feedback to the performing ECPs.

 Our primary objective consisted of changes in educational ratings over time (interpretation and image acquisition).
 Our secondary objective consisted of ultrasound utilisation.
 Ultrasounds performed independently by visiting physicians were excluded.
 This work was approved by the Institutional Review Boards of [deidentified] and [deidentified].